We are triaging appointments

 How to Book

-Please telephone the practice 0151 495 5140 from 8am onwards or book online using your preferred app.
+Please telephone the practice 0151 495 5140 from 8am onwards, call into the practice or book online using your preferred app.

-The telephone lines are extremely busy and we appreciate how this may be frustrating for patients when trying to book appointments at 8am, please be patient with reception staff, their job is very demanding.
+The telephone lines can be extremely busy and we appreciate how this may be frustrating for patients when trying to book appointments at 8am, please be patient with reception staff, their job is very demanding.
 They work to strict protocols and follow practice guidelines when working with patients.

 Should you request an emergency appointment when surgery is fully booked, the Reception staff will pass on your request to the GP who will assess the urgency and act accordingly.